Collateral vs. Non-Collateral Loans: What You Need to Know

 • Lower interest rates

-• Higher approval chances
+• Higher loan amounts

 • Flexible repayment options

-• Longer tenures
+• Longer repayment tenure

-Examples of collateral loans:
+Common examples of collateral loans:

 • Loan Against Property (LAP)

-• Loan Against Insurance policy (LAIP)
+• Loan Against Insurance Policy (LAIP)

 • Loan Against Shares (LAS)